-- 3.1 test area: Area of the test specimen within the circular clamping device. - 3.2 bursting pressure (pressure at burst): Maximum pressure applied to a test specimen clamped over an underlying diaphragm until the test specimen ruptures.
+- 3.1 test area: Area of the test specimen within the circular clamping device. - 3.2 bursting pressure (pressure at burst): Maximum pressure applied to a test specimen clamped over an underlying diaphragm until the test specimen ruptures. - 3.3 bursting strength (strength at burst): Pressure obtained by subtracting the diaphragm pressure from the mean bursting pressure. - 3.4 diaphragm pressure: Pressure applied to the diaphragm, with no test specimen present, to distend it to the mean bursting distension of the test specimen.

-- 3.3 bursting strength (strength at burst): Pressure obtained by subtracting the diaphragm pressure from the mean bursting pressure. - 3.4 diaphragm pressure: Pressure applied to the diaphragm, with no test specimen present, to distend it to the mean bursting distension of the test specimen. - 3.5 bursting distension (distension at burst): Expansion of a test specimen at the bursting pressure.
+3.5 bursting distension (distension at burst): Expansion of a test specimen at the bursting pressure.

-It is expressed either as height at burst or as volume at burst.
+It is expressed as height at burst.

-- 3.6 height at burst: Distance between the upper surface of the test specimen before distension and the top of the test specimen at the bursting pressure. - 3.7 volume at burst: Volume of pressurizing fluid pumped at the bursting pressure. - 3.8 time to burst: Time taken to distend a test specimen to burst.
+- 3.6 height at burst: Distance between the upper surface of the test specimen before distension and the top of the test specimen at the bursting pressure. - 3.7 time to burst: Time taken to distend a test specimen to burst.